TrueBlocks/trueblocks-core/docs/tutorials/README.md

 return JSON data for block 999,999 which happens to have the above hash.

-As with all QuickBlocks tools, you can get a full listing of the command options by entering the `--help` option
+As with all QBlocks tools, you can get a full listing of the command options by entering the `--help` option

     getBlock --help